Chart Color Schemes

 Bellevue Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates for the broader area, as of Nov 2025, the Bellevue Hill statistical area (Lv2) has an estimated population of around 11,125.
-This reflects a growth of 535 people since the 2021 Census, which reported a population of 10,590.
-The change is inferred from AreaSearch's estimation of the resident population at 11,068 following examination of the latest ERP data release by the ABS in June 2024 and an additional 103 validated new addresses since the Census date.
-This level of population results in a density ratio of 4,694 persons per square kilometer, placing Bellevue Hill (SA2) within the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 5.1% since the census is competitive with its SA3 area's growth fundamentals at 5.8%.
-This growth was primarily driven by overseas migration contributing approximately 85.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the population of Bellevue Hill was estimated at 11,130 as of Feb 2026.
+This reflects an increase of 540 people since the 2021 Census, which reported a population of 10,590.
+The change is inferred from AreaSearch's estimation of the resident population at 11,068 following examination of ABS's latest ERP data release in June 2024 and an additional 103 validated new addresses since the Census date.
+This level of population results in a density ratio of 4,696 persons per square kilometer, placing Bellevue Hill in the top 10% of national locations assessed by AreaSearch.
+The suburb's 5.1% growth since census is within 0.9 percentage points of its SA3 area (6.0%), indicating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-These projections indicate that the Bellevue Hill (SA2) is expected to grow by 743 persons to 2041, reflecting an increase of 5.6% over the 17 years.
-This growth rate is just below the median of statistical areas analysed by AreaSearch.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Bellevue Hill is expected to grow by 745 persons to 2041, reflecting an increase of 5.7% in total over the 17-year period.

 Frequently Asked Questions - Population